The Campaign for Materials Science & Engineering

 Now more than ever, a dynamic education requires the involvement and investment of many.
 It no longer happens with just tuition dollars.
 Private support is essential to our success.
 Endowed scholarships, fellowships, professorships and chairs, along with flexible unrestricted gifts can translate into real opportunities for our Materials Science and Engineering students and faculty.
 The department has had a colorful history staring out as the school of Mines, transitioning into Ceramics and Metallurgy, and later combining into Materials Science and Engineering.
 Our continued success depends on your partnership.

 - Help Support Graduate Students and Honor Dr. Thomas Stoebe »

 Our most important need is for graduate student support.
-The department will raise $200,000 in private giving to support graduate students in honor of beloved professor Dr. Tom Stoebe.
-To date, we've raised $180,000; we are so close to reaching our goal!
+This fund seeks to support graduate students in honor of beloved professor, Dr. Tom Stoebe.

 Dr. Tom Stoebe has been a close friend to the department for many decades.
 Over his 40+ teaching career at the UW, more than 500 students, including 50 MS and PhD students, were lucky to be advised by Dr. Stoebe.
 Today, even in his retirement, Dr. Stoebe continues to care deeply about the department.